ydc123/CNNCap/README.md

 └── best.model_CNNCap_msre_55nm_C_2_4_6_env.pth.tar
 ```

+For the 3-D pattern, we generate datasets from a real layout design.
+See [here](3d/dataset/Readme.md) for details of the datasets.

 ## Running Commands for 2-D Pattern

 You can run the following command to predict the total capacitance of 15nm_B_2_4_6 dataset with the model we provide.